 Selera Rasa Nasi Lemak Menu

-As you wait in line, you’ll have plenty of time to go over the menu which was posted above the stall.
+As you wait in line, you’ll have plenty of time to review the menu posted above the stall.
 Dishes ranged in price from S$2.90 to S$5.90.

 Royal Rumble Nasi Lemak